|5||Armagh, Northern Ireland|

 (local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Cardiff air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Sunderland air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Wednesday, Jan 26|

 |Sunday, Jan 30|